MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-mobile.md

 ---
-title: Telemetry events for mobile app synchronization and actions
+title: Telemetry events for mobile app synchronization and actions (Preview)
 description: Learn more about telemetry events for mobile app synchronization and actions.
 services: powerapps
 ms.component: pa-admin